-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-During the course of a member's stay in an Adult Foster Care (AFC) home, the member may experience changes in his/her condition or the care required.
+During the course of a member's stay in an adult foster care (AFC) home, the member may experience changes in his or her condition or the care required.
 If the member begins to need services that cannot be provided by the AFC home provider, the managed care organization (MCO) must consult with the AFC home provider regarding increased needs of the member to assure the necessary care is obtained.
 Another provider, such as a home and community support services agency (HCSSA), may deliver skilled care in the AFC home.

 If the skilled services provided in the home by the provider, such as an HCSSA, are not sufficient and other services are not available to support the member, the MCO, in conjunction with other members of the interdisciplinary team (IDT), should explore alternatives.

-The AFC home provider is expected to take actions necessary if the member's condition deteriorates or the member is a threat to his/her own health and safety or the health and safety of others.
+The AFC home provider is expected to take actions necessary if the member's condition deteriorates or the member is a threat to his or her own health and safety or the health and safety of others.
 The AFC home provider is required to notify the MCO and MCO-contracted AFC provider agency, as applicable, of actions taken on the same day of awareness.
 If necessary, the MCO must follow the procedures identified in Section 7172, Discharge and Termination Due to Health and Safety.

-AFC home providers cannot reduce or terminate AFC services to members without the prior approval of the MCO and must follow procedures for providing a 30-day written notice, with an exception for a member whose behavior or condition threatens the health or safety of himself/herself or others.
+AFC home providers cannot reduce or terminate AFC services to members without the prior approval of the MCO and must follow procedures for providing a 30-day written notice, with an exception for a member whose behavior or condition threatens the health or safety of himself or herself or others.
 During the 30 days after written notice is provided to the member, the MCO is responsible for working with the member to assure alternative services are available.

-Once a member is identified as inappropriate for AFC, the MCO must negotiate a time frame with the member, family/responsible party/guardian and the AFC home provider for the member to have an alternate service plan.
+Once a member is identified as inappropriate for AFC, the MCO must negotiate a time frame with the member, family, authorized representative (AR) or guardian and the AFC home provider for the member to have an alternate service plan.
 The time frame is determined on a case-by-case basis depending on the urgency and severity of the situation and how quickly an appropriate placement can be arranged.
 If the member has been a threat to the health and safety of other(s) or has exhibited inappropriate behaviors where the member must move immediately, the MCO must make every effort to locate another living arrangement as soon as possible.
 If other living arrangements are not readily available for the member, the MCO must refer the member to Adult Protective Services (APS) to assist in locating appropriate placement.